 Content Marketing is all about providing engaging and interesting content through your web pages and online platforms that will entice your customers and keep them coming back for more.
 It is a method of marketing focused on creating, publishing, and distributing content for a targeted audience.

-In other words, it’s the marketing of a brand or business through the sharing of educational, entertaining, or insightful information.
-This may be in the form of a change in personal behaviour or, as most would hope, it could be in the form of a purchase decision.
-It’s not about forcing a sales pitch at people, but helping them steer towards the best course of action – that just may be buying from you!
+In simple form, it’s the marketing of a brand or business through the sharing of educational or insightful information (take this post you’re reading for a good example).
+This could be in the form of a change in personal behaviour or, as most would hope, it may be in the form of a purchase result.
+It’s not about throwing a sales pitch at people, but helping them steer towards the course of action you want them to complete – that just may be buying from you!

-The key to great content marketing is to deploy assets that are reusable and multidimensional.
-You will probably already have the content information, you just need the aptitude to redeploy and repackage it for a new strategic content marketing goal.
+The key to good content marketing is to utilise assets that are reusable and multidimensional.
+You will probably already have the content information, you just need to redeploy and repackage it and use for a new content marketing goal.

-The list of assets is ongoing and ever-evolving but ones to highly consider are:
+The list of assets is ever-evolving and on-going but ones to highly consider are:

 - Blog Posts.